ProprioCS/Provia.Documents/Service Tickets.md

 Finally, you can also select if you want to have the Events be Unapproved, Approved, or Locked status, as well as which pane of Work Order Management they should land on.

-When you have entered your date, and selected the other options to your liking or as required, you simply click the “Schedule” button:
+When you have entered your date, and selected the other options to your liking or as required, you simply click the "Schedule" button:

 The selected Event(s) will be removed from Hold List status, and will now appear on the Schedule and in Work Order Management on the date(s) selected.